-Oxytet-25[®] and Oxysol 62.5[®] require mixing with powdered sugar prior to application.
-Follow the product label directions for feeding these products to honey bees (see below for Oxytet-25[®]).
-Foul Brood Mix[®] is a ready-to-feed mix containing oxytetracycline, soy flour, brewer's yeast and sucrose.
-Follow the product label directions for feeding this product to bees.
+Oxytet-25® and Oxysol 62.5® require mixing with powdered sugar prior to application.
+Follow the product label directions for feeding these products to honey bees (see below for Oxytet-25®).
+Foul Brood Mix® is a ready-to-feed mix containing oxytetracycline, soy flour, brewer's yeast and sucrose.
+Follow the product label or Veterinarian directions for feeding this product to bees.

-The following feeding recommendations for oxytetracycline are based on formulations containing 25 g of active ingredient per 454 g of product, ex: Oxytet-25®:

-Refer to product labels for instructions on specific product use.
+The following feeding recommendations for oxytetracycline are based on formulations containing 25 g of active ingredient per 454 g of product, ex: Oxytet-25®: Refer to product labels or Veterinarian instructions on specific product use.
 According to the label, prepare by mixing 454 g of Oxytet-25® with 3.5 kg of icing sugar (1:8 ratio by weight).
 Place the mixture across the frame top bars at the front or back of the hive (i.e. over the end bars).
 DO NOT put the oxytetracycline/icing sugar mixture over the center of the hive as it may fall down between the frames and kill unsealed brood.
-Given that adult bees can transmit AFB and EFB, antibiotic treatment in the spring is generally recommended even if the beekeeping equipment has had no previous disease history.

-The first oxytetracycline application would generally occur within 4 days of installing the package or unpacking a wintered colony.
+The first oxytetracycline application would typically occur within 4 days of installing the package or unpacking a wintered colony.
 One 454 g package will provide enough antibiotic to treat 90 spring package colonies or 45 wintered colonies.
 Spring packages or small colonies should receive 14 g (1 tablespoon) of the oxytetracycline/icing sugar mixture, per colony per application, for a total 42 g per colony (i.e. 3 applications of 14 g, 4-5 days apart).